Rustam64/SmartMobility/Client Libraries/README.md

 Open a new terminal and source the setup files of your workspace

 Start the service node and run the client node in another terminal with 2 integer arguments.

+## Chapter 7 Writing a simple service and client (Python)

+Open a new terminal and ensure your ROS 2 installation is sourced.

+Navigate to your ROS 2 workspace directory created in a previous tutorial (e.g., "ros2_ws").

+Go into the "src" directory within your workspace since packages should be created there.

+Create a new package named "py_srvcli" using the ament_python build type.

+Include dependencies on "rclpy" and "example_interfaces," which contains the .srv file.

+This command generates necessary files and folders for your package.

+Open the package.xml file for the "py_srvcli" package in your text editor.

+Fill in the <description>, <maintainer>, and <license> tags with appropriate information.

+Add the same information to the setup.py file for the maintainer, maintainer_email, description, and license fields.

+Ensure that the necessary dependencies ("rclpy" and "example_interfaces") are added automatically.

+Inside the "ros2_ws/src/py_srvcli/py_srvcli" directory, create a new file named "service_member_function.py."

+Paste the provided Python code within this file.

+This code defines a service node that receives two integers as a request and responds with their sum.

+To allow the "ros2 run" command to run your service node, add the following line between the 'console_scripts' brackets in setup.py: 'service = py_srvcli.service_member_function:main',

+Inside the "ros2_ws/src/py_srvcli/py_srvcli" directory, create a new file named "client_member_function.py."

+Paste the provided Python code within this file.

+This code defines a client node that sends a request with two integers to the service node and receives the sum as a response.